OKarason/T-725-MALV-Labs-2018/Lab5.md

 **_Try to complete as much as you can.
 If you can't manage to complete a particular problem please hand in your incomplete solution._**

-The [Classification HOWTO](http://www.nltk.org/howto/classify.html) and sections of the [NLTK Classification API documentation](https://www.nltk.org/api/nltk.classify.html) are relevant to this lab.
+[Chapter 6 in the NLTK book](https://www.nltk.org/book/ch06.htmll), the [Classification HOWTO](http://www.nltk.org/howto/classify.html) and sections of the [NLTK Classification API documentation](https://www.nltk.org/api/nltk.classify.html) are relevant to this lab.

 ## 1. Naive Bayes classifier